kafbat/ui-serde-glue/README.md

 }
 ```

-Or limit to a specific resources using their ARNs.
+Or limit it to specific resources using their ARNs.
 - registry: `arn:${Partition}:glue:${Region}:${Account}:registry/${RegistryName}`
 - schema: `arn:${Partition}:glue:${Region}:${Account}:schema/${SchemaName}`